philmatu/nyct-rt-proxy/README.md

 - There can be duplicate trip IDs in the published feed, because TripUpdates without an exact origin-departure time match are matched to the closest static trip in the past.
 We cannot remove duplicates without adding state to the matching algorithm.
+- StopTimeUpdates which do not correspond to stop times in the matched trip are removed.
+This means that if an express trip is running local, local stops will not be propagated.

 ### Feed/route reference